dpjanes/alexa-opendata/src/places-of-worship/README.md

 * [Data Source](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=8cb289fe9c18b210VgnVCM1000003dd60f89RCRD)

-Download this data and expand into './data'.
-We'd like to automate this at some point in the future.
+Use `sh download.sh` to download the data.
+At some point we'll integrate that into the Node.JS code.

 # Data